CLRX/CLRX-mirror/doc/ClrxAsmGallium.md

 This pseudo-op must be inside kernel configuration (`.config`).
 Defines initial local memory size used by kernel.

+### .pgmrsrc1

+Syntax: .pgmrsrc1 VALUE

+This pseudo-op must be inside kernel configuration (`.config`).
+Defines value of the PGMRSRC1.

 ### .pgmrsrc2

 Syntax: .pgmrsrc2 VALUE